CmrCrabs/nixdots/.github/readme.md

     - [ ] write script to install cli environmnent specifically
     - [ ] readme for wallpaper repo
     - [ ] editing of github settings for repo

+- [ ] rewrite everything from scratch eventually

 ## Credits:
 for their great configs / learning resources / software